syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 ### Customizing padding of the DetailsViewDataGrid

-The padding of [DetailsViewDataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) can be customized through the [DetailsViewPadding](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~DetailsViewPadding.html) property and it will be set to its corresponding parent DataGrid.
+The padding of [DetailsViewDataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) can be customized through the [DetailsViewPadding](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~DetailsViewPadding.html) property and it will be set to its corresponding `parent DataGrid`.

 {% tabs %}
 {% highlight xaml %}